Randy Newman (album): Singles

 "I Think It's Going to Rain Today" b/w "The Beehive State" was issued as a single on Reprise 0284.
 Reprise also issued this single on a promotional 10" vinyl 78 rpm record as the first (and only) release under their proposed "Reprise Speed Series" of 78 RPM releases (the series was discontinued by Reprise due to a lack of interest and sales a few months after this release).

 Reception

-Rolling Stone noted, "the mood of a bitter longing for affection" that characterizes the album.

-Denny Cordell has called Newman “the foremost practitioner of suburban blues,” and certainly “Love Story” is the blues of Middle America.
+Bruce Grimes of Rolling Stone described the album as being characterized by a "mood of a bitter longing for affection".
+Noting that English record producer Denny Cordell had dubbed Newman “the foremost practitioner of suburban blues,” Grimes continued: "certainly 'Love Story' is the blues of Middle America.
 The song marks out a simple pattern of life: boy meets girl, gets married, lives in suburbia, has children, dies.
-Randy moves in on The Dream in an uncommon way: “When our kids are grown/They’ll send us away to a little home in Florida/ We’ll play checkers all day/Till we pass away.”"
+Randy moves in on The Dream in an uncommon way: 'When our kids are grown/They’ll send us away to a little home in Florida/ We’ll play checkers all day/Till we pass away.'"